shirleywbi/networking-hitlist/README.md

 When save button is clicked, should turn back into uneditable.

 To improve: GUI
-- To add invalid labels instead of adding text to field
+- To make it so multiple invalids will show
 - To reformat JComponents

 To add: Address